m-p-esser/unsplash_photo_trends/README.md

 - Run Integration Tests

 Move on to `test`
-- Run Integration Tests (ensures that the Docker image is updated in Artifact Registry)
+- Merge with `develop`
-- Deploy Flow
+- Run Integration Tests (ensures that the Docker image is updated in Artifact Registry) which also deploys the flow
 - Sync with Bigquery (using existing Flow)

 Move on `prod`